leeola/docs/contents/guides/ssh-into-your-vm/index.md

 sidebar: {
   'Video': '#video',
-  'What you will need': '#what-you-will-need', 'Tutorial Steps for OpenSSH on Linux': '#tutorial-steps-for-openssh-on-linux', 'Tutorial Steps for PuTTY on Windows': '#tutorial-steps-for-putty-on-windows', 'Possible Gotchas': '#possible-gotchas',
+  'What you will need': '#what-you-will-need', 'Tutorial Steps for OpenSSH *nix (Linux/OS X/BSD) or Cygwin': '#tutorial-steps-for-openssh-on-*nix-(linux/os-x/bsd)-or-cygwin', 'Tutorial Steps for PuTTY on Windows': '#tutorial-steps-for-putty-on-windows', 'Possible Gotchas': '#possible-gotchas',
   'Confirming your Installation': '#confirming-your-installation',